do it yourself: plastic bag prints

 TIME FRAME: 30 minutes

-- 5 – 6 Sheets Printer Paper (or other drawing paper)
+- 5 – 6 Sheets Pre-Cut, Square Drawing Paper

 1. Ready your paper.
 Get your printing papers ready by first making them square-shaped.
 Take one corner of a sheet of standard printing paper and fold it down to make a triangle shape.
 Cut along the line where the papers meets.
 Your paper should now look like a triangle.
 Open up your triangle to make a square and use this square as a pattern for trimming down your other papers.
 Cut 5 to 6 square sheets for printing!

 2. Set up your print station.
 Set up your print station by laying out your materials.
 Place the Ziploc bag (your printing plate) flat on the table.
-Pull out the food coloring bottles and place them nearby on a paper plate (mixing palette) along with your brush or popsicle stick.
+Pull out your markers and place them near you.
 Set one sheet of cut paper next to the Ziploc bag.
 You’re ready to go!

 3. Create a layer.
-Pour a small amount of food coloring onto your plate and then dip your paintbrush or the tip of your popsicle stick into it.
-Draw or paint shapes and marks directly on top of the Ziploc bag.
-Once ready, carefully turn the bag over (painted side down) and place it on the paper.
+Using a marker, draw a shape or mark directly on top of the Ziploc bag.
+Once ready, carefully turn the bag over (colored side down) and place it on the paper.
 Gently pat the top of the bag all over the painted area.
 Lift the bag and watch as your entire design transfers onto the paper from the bag.
 You’ve just made a print!
-Clean the bag off with a baby wipe and try it again!
+Clean the bag off with a wipe and try it again!

 4. Dream up your design.
 Now that you know the process for printing with a Ziploc bag, you can play!
-Add more and more layers of shape and color onto your paper, mix colors and experiment with making different marks with your brush or popsicle stick.
+Add more and more layers of shape and color onto your paper, mix colors and experiment with making different marks with your marker.
 You can create a picture of something recognizable or just have fun layering different shapes and marks together.

 5. Enhance your image!
 After you finish adding all of your layers, you can use a black pen or other drawing material (whatever you have) to enhance your picture and add fun details.